The three SRMGI convening partners have appointed a Steering Group of three co-chairs to oversee the project:

 Professor M. Qasim Jan

 Fellow, The World Academy of Sciences (TWAS)

-Dr. Jan is Advisor to COMSTECH, Islamabad and Distinguished National Professor (Emeritus) at University of Peshawar.
-He received a PhD from University of London and a DSc from both King’s College London and Leicester University.
-He served as geology faculty at Peshawar University from 1968 to 1997, and was a Visiting Professor at University of Oregon during 1994-1995.
-Between 1997 and 2010, he served as Vice Chancellor of University of Peshawar, Sarhad University Peshawar and Quaid-i-Azam University Islamabad.
+Professor Jan is the Advisor to COMSTECH, Islamabad, and Distinguished National Professor (Emeritus) at the University of Peshawar.
+He received a PhD from the University of London and a DSc from both King’s College London and the University of Leicester.
+He served as a geology faculty member at Peshawar University from 1968 to 1997, and was a Visiting Professor at University of Oregon from 1994 to 1995.
+From 1997 and 2010, he served as Vice Chancellor of the University of Peshawar, Sarhad University, Peshawar, and Quaid-i-Azam University, Islamabad.
 He has published extensively on the geology of the Northwest Himalaya and has a deep interest in environmental issues.

-Professor, School of Ocean and Earth Science, University of Southampton, UK, and Chairman of Royal Society working group
+Professor, School of Oceans and Earth Science, University of Southampton, UK, and Chairman of Royal Society Working Group

-From 2001 to 2010 Professor Shepherd was a Deputy Director of the Tyndall Centre for Climate Change Research.
-He is a Fellow of the Institute of Mathematics and its Applications, and was elected a Fellow of the Royal Society in 1999.
-His current research interests include the natural variability of the climate system on long time-scales, and the development and use of intermediate complexity models of the Earth climate system, for the interpretation of the paleo-climate record, and for long-term projections of climate change.
+Professor Shepherd is a Fellow of the Institute of Mathematics and its Applications, and was elected a Fellow of the Royal Society in 1999.
+He was the Deputy Director of the Tyndall Centre for Climate Change Research from 2001 to 2010.
+His current research interests include the natural variability of the climate system on long time-scales, the development and use of intermediate complexity models of the Earth climate system for the interpretation of the paleoclimate record, and for long-term projections of climate change.
 Professor Shepherd served as Chair of the Royal Society working group on geoengineering.